CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/08-sdk-bulk.md

 ### Task 1: Create an Azure Cosmos DB for NoSQL account and configure the SDK project

+In this task, you will create an Azure Cosmos DB for NoSQL account, configure it with essential settings, and prepare the SDK project in Visual Studio Code to interact with your newly established database.

 1. Navigate back to  Azure Portal page, in Search resources, services and docs (G+/) box at the top of the portal, enter **Azure Cosmos DB**, and then select **Azure Cosmos DB** under services.

    ![06](media/New-image1.png)